evmos/evmos/docs/users/basics/gas.md

 If anyone can submit transactions to a network at no cost, the network can be overrun by a handful of actors sending large numbers of fraudulent transactions to clog up the network and stop it from working.

-The solution to this is a concept called “gas”, which is a resource consumed throughout transaction execution.
+The solution to this is a concept called “gas," which is a resource consumed throughout transaction execution.
 In practice, a small amount of gas is spent on each step of code execution, thus effectively charging for use of a validator’s resources and preventing malicious actors from halting a network at will.

 ### What is Gas?